simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_horizontal.md

 **[Parameters]**

-- `x`: int or Int
+- `x`: Int or int
   - X-coordinate of the destination point.
 - `relative`: bool or Boolean, default False
-  - The boolean value indicating whether the path coordinates are relative or not (absolute).
+  - A boolean value indicates whether the path coordinates are relative or not (absolute).

 <hr>